-explained by risk diversification.
-In this way, our evidence is complementary to Fernandes et al. (2013), Murphy and Vance (2019), and Murphy and Sandino (2020) who all argue that risk sharing cannot fully explain the level of incentives observed in the U.S. Conyon et al. (2011) and Fernandes et al. (2013) are the first to provide a direct test of the prediction that the provision of incentives is expensive.
+Following an early methodological contribution by Lambert, Larcker, and Verrecchia (1991), Conyon et al. (2011) and Fernandes et al. (2013) are the first to provide a direct test of the prediction that the provision of incentives is expensive.
 Our test differs from theirs in several respects.
-First, we simulate bonus, restricted stock and options grants, and, from the simulation, calculate the estimated variance of pay.
-Their estimate of a risk premium from incentives excludes volatility in pay from bonus grants, which is an important component of pay at risk for CEOs accounting for approximately 20-25% of pay.
-Second, they do not use the wealth of detailed contractual data that we have, which forces them to make assumptions that we do not require.
-To estimate the risk premium, they are required to assume that the CEO's outside opportunity is fully diversified.
-Such an assumption may lead to an overestimation of the risk premium.
-In particular, if a CEO's outside opportunity is to join another firm and be equally under-diversified, then the risk premium should be small.
-Our simulation of variance does not require this additional assumption.
-Third, because our sample focuses on one country, all CEOs are exposed to the same legal, taxation, and economic environment, characteristics that may be hard to control in cross-country studies such as theirs.
+First, we simulate bonus, restricted stock and options grants, and, from these simulations, calculate the estimated variance of pay.
+In contrast, their estimate of a risk premium from incentives excludes volatility in pay from bonus, which according to our work is an important component of the risk premium.
+Second, because they do not use detailed data on CEO contracts, they are forced to make assumptions about the relation between pay and performance.
+We, on the other hand, do not require any such assumptions as we rely on a sample for which we have the actual contract parameters.
+To estimate the risk premium, they assume that the CEO's outside opportunity is fully diversified.
+However, such an assumption may lead to an overestimation of the risk premium; if, instead, a CEO's outside opportunity is to join another firm and be equally under-diversified, then the risk premium should be small.
+Our simulation of variance does not require this additional assumption and avoids the potential bias.
+Third, because our sample focuses on the U.S., all CEOs are exposed to the same legal, taxation, and economic environment; these country-level characteristics impact the level and form of pay but may be hard to control for in cross-country studies such as theirs.